How does this company make money?

 What external forces can significantly affect this company?

-Chinese government restrictions on rare earth materials used in silicon carbide crystal growth create supply chain access risk for upstream inputs.
-European Union battery regulations requiring specific power conversion efficiency thresholds favor silicon carbide over silicon solutions, shaping which technology automotive customers are required to specify.
-The CHIPS Act domestic manufacturing incentives create conditions that could reshoring Asian packaging operations to U.S. facilities, affecting how and where packaging steps are performed.
+Chinese government restrictions on rare earth materials used in silicon carbide crystal growth could cut off part of the supply chain.
+European Union battery regulations that require specific power conversion efficiency levels favor silicon carbide over older silicon solutions, which pushes demand toward this company's products.
+The U.S. CHIPS Act offers manufacturing incentives that could bring Asian packaging operations — currently handled by TSMC — back to American facilities, which would change how the company structures its supply chain.

 Where is this company structurally vulnerable?